 Pemmican is a traditional Native American food that is rightly renowned for its long shelf life, with most traditional preparations lasting anywhere from six months to one year at room temperature.

-If you take some care in storing it, in a cool place and an airtight container, your pemmican could last anywhere from five to 10 years, and vacuum-sealed emergency ration prepared pemmican has been confirmed to last, completely edible, in excess of 100 years!
+If you take some care in storing it, in a cool place and an airtight container, your pemmican could last anywhere from one to 5 years, and vacuum-sealed emergency ration prepared pemmican has been confirmed to last, completely edible, in excess of 100 years!

 Tom Marlowe practically grew up with a gun in his hand, and has held all kinds of jobs in the gun industry: range safety, sales, instruction and consulting, Tom has the experience to help civilian shooters figure out what will work best for them.